mrsilver76/Logitech-F710-Windows-driver/README.md

 I am not the author.
 This page simply collates information from [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/logitech-f710-on-windows-10-may-2020-update-2004/ec92ae61-24be-4a01-9905-d97b20d6d493), [here](https://www.reddit.com/r/Windows10/comments/hf5pre/logitech_f710_gamepad_wont_install_anymore_since/) and a file hosted on Google Drive into a single zip file which will install a modified XBox 360 driver that'll work with Windows 10 or 11 and the Logitech F710.
 As soon as Microsoft or Logitech provide a solution for XInput mode that continues to work after a reboot then this content will be removed.

+> [!WARNING]
-> :warning: **By following these instructions, you will be installing an unsigned driver which has been modified in unknown ways by an unknown third party.** This driver is not approved or endorsed by Logitech.
+>  **By following these instructions, you will be installing an unsigned driver which has been modified in unknown ways by an unknown third party.** This driver is not approved or endorsed by Logitech.
 You should be extremely clear on the risks of doing this before you start.

 ## Installation